Image

 Biddeford Campus

 Dr. Becker is interested in novel mechanisms governing bone formation and how dysregulation of these pathways lead to osteoporosis and increased risk of fracture.
 Specifically, our laboratory focuses on the role of cell signaling proteins in the osteoblast and the impact of peripheral nerve injury on bone formation.
-The overall goal of this research is to identify new therapeutic strategies for the treatment of osteoporosis and prevention of morbidity and mortality associated with fracture.
+The overall goal of this research is to identify the underlying mechanism of bone metabolism.
+These insights will provide new therapeutic strategies for the treatment of osteoporosis and prevention of the morbidity and mortality associated with fracture.

 Credentials